Why Do Kittens Get Diarrhea?

 Feeding your kitty smaller, more frequent meals can help avoid these problems.

 Kittens are curious creatures and often chew on things they shouldn't.
-Ingesting foreign objects or toxins can cause digestive upset.
+Ingesting foreign objects or toxic or hazardous items can cause digestive upset.

 Keep an eye on what your kitty is getting into and kitten-proof your home to prevent accidental ingestion of harmful items.